Free-State-Analytics/voxanalysis/README.md

 <br> <br>

-## Data Visualizations and Individual Metrics
+## Generate Individual Data Visualizations and Calculations

 Advanced R users can use the individual functions within `{voxanalysis}` for data visualizations and calculations.
 These components are designed